look/query-parser/tutorial/build_a_query_parser.md

 Related to the above point, users can intentionally or unintentionally trigger advanced query features.
 For example, limiting a search term to a single field with `field_name:term` or boosting a term with `term^10`.
 The results range from confusing to malicious.

-These operators can cause **very** expensive queries.
+Some operators can cause **very** expensive queries.
 In Lucene-based tools, [certain queries are very expensive](https://lucene.apache.org/core/6_5_0/core/org/apache/lucene/search/AutomatonQuery.html), because they require enumerating terms from the term dictionary in order to generate the query.
 A query with wildcards (especially a leading wildcard!) or regular expression [will do this](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#_regular_expressions):

 > A query string such as the following would force Elasticsearch to visit every term in the index:
 >